Wonderland Trail Sign

 Wonderland Trail Description

-Wonderland Trail is located close to the town of Bass Harbor on Mount Desert Island.
-The trail offers a pleasant stroll with breathtaking scenery and nature to explore.
-It snakes around, right next to the ocean, giving hikers a chance to look in tide pools, enjoy the view, and even stick their feet in the water on extra hot days.
-Don’t forget your SUNSCREEN!
+Close to the town of Bass Harbor and Southwest Harbor on Mount Desert Island, the Wonderland Trail Acadia offers a pleasant stroll with breathtaking scenery and nature to explore.
+Part of the trail snakes around, right next to the ocean, giving hikers a chance to look in various tide pools, enjoy the view, and even stick their feet in the water on extra hot days.
+Make sure to check the tide chart or with a Park Ranger about when low and high tide will be while you visit.

 Wonderland Trail Woods Path